Laser Safety

 CO2 Laser Safety

-The XLS is designed to support sealed carbon dioxide (CO2) laser sources that produce intense invisible laser radiation at wavelengths of 10.6 and 9.3 microns in the infrared spectrum.
+Laser systems are designed to support sealed carbon dioxide (CO2) laser sources that produce intense invisible laser radiation at wavelengths of 10.6 and 9.3 microns in the infrared spectrum.
 The laser source is contained within a Class 1 enclosure designed to completely contain the CO2 laser beam.

 appropriate-use